Assam Career : ASDMA Guwahati Recruitment 2025

 The District Consultant (DM) shall report to appropriate authority in the district and shall maintain coordination with NDMA & ASDMA and will have following duties and responsibilities:

-1. Alignment of District plans in accordance with the provisions of the Disaster Management Act.,
+1. Alignment of District plans in accordance with the provisions of the Disaster Management Act, Sendai Framework and State Plan.

 2. Coordination of Mock Exercise at Various locations in the districts.

-3. Training of Officials for capacity building for better preparedness and effective response
+3. Training of Officials for capacity building for better preparedness and effective response measures.

 4. Creation of Awareness about Disaster Risk Management.

-5. Compiling and timely furnishing of data and information to ASDMA on disaster aspects and
+5. Compiling and timely furnishing of data and information to ASDMA on disaster aspects and Sendai Framework monitoring indicators.

-6. Improved coordination of the District Administration with Circle level and Panchayat level for
+6. Improved coordination of the District Administration with Circle level and Panchayat level for effective preparedness, response and mitigation measures.

 7. Help in setting up of the Disaster Data Base at District Level.

-8. Assist the DDMA in identifying opportunities for mainstreaming Disaster Risk Reduction (DRR)
+8. Assist the DDMA in identifying opportunities for mainstreaming Disaster Risk Reduction (DRR) in development programmes.

 9. Any other task assigned by ASDMA/DDMA.